 Can I Give My Dog Pumpkin?
 Answer: Yes

 Dogs seem to enjoy canned pumpkin and if they’ve been finicky about their normal dog food fare, they might happily eat it up.
-Be sure to only give them the kind that is natural with no seasoning added.
-I recommend Nummy Tum Tum because it is 100% organic and is a specially formulated pumpkin puree for pets.
+Just be sure to only give them an all-natural variety with no seasoning added.
+I recommend Nummy Tum Tum because it’s 100% organic and is a specially formulated pumpkin puree for pets.

-Noticing Signs of Constipation
+Some Signs of Constipation

 What if you’re not keen on the idea of supplementing your dog’s diet with pumpkin?
 In this case, it can be just as effective to wait constipation out.
 Since a dog’s digestive system works at a faster rate than ours, you are basically realizing an issue late based on observable symptoms.
 Seeing your dog straining to go or having loose stools isn’t terribly serious unless it happens over a long period.
-Usually it is just a matter of their system stabilizing and soon things will be back to normal.
+Usually it’s just a matter of their system stabilizing and soon things will be back to normal.

 Perhaps, by the time you give them pumpkin and it makes its way through their system, they may have been fine anyway.
 In that sense, pumpkin could falsely give you the illusion of working as a remedy, when in fact it had a neutral effect.
 Sometimes you just don’t know.